OmarMuhammedAli/Trivia/README.md

 #### GET /questions

 * General:
-  * Returns a list questions.
-  * Results are paginated in groups of 10.
+  * Returns a list questions paginated in groups of 10.
-  * Also returns list of categories and total number of questions.
 * Sample: `curl http://127.0.0.1:5000/questions`<br>

+        ```
             {
     "categories": {
         "1": "Science",
         "2": "Art",
         "3": "Geography",
         "4": "History",
         "5": "Entertainment",
         "6": "Sports"
     },
+    "current_category": null,
     "questions": [
         {
-                    "answer": "Colorado, New Mexico, Arizona, Utah",
+            "answer": "Maya Angelou",
-                    "category": 3,
+            "category": "4",
-                    "difficulty": 3,
+            "difficulty": 2,
-                    "id": 164,
+            "id": 5,
-                    "question": "Which four states make up the 4 Corners region of the US?"
+            "question": "Whose autobiography is entitled 'I Know Why the Caged Bird Sings'?"
         },
         {
             "answer": "Muhammad Ali",
-                    "category": 4,
+            "category": "4",
             "difficulty": 1,
             "id": 9,
             "question": "What boxer's original name is Cassius Clay?"
         },
         {
-                    "answer": "Apollo 13",
-                    "category": 5,
-                    "difficulty": 4,
-                    "id": 2,
-                    "question": "What movie earned Tom Hanks his third straight Oscar nomination, in 1996?"
-                },
-                {
-                    "answer": "Tom Cruise",
-                    "category": 5,
-                    "difficulty": 4,
-                    "id": 4,
-                    "question": "What actor did author Anne Rice first denounce, then praise in the role of her beloved Lestat?"
-                },
-                {
-                    "answer": "Edward Scissorhands",
-                    "category": 5,
-                    "difficulty": 3,
-                    "id": 6,
-                    "question": "What was the title of the 1990 fantasy directed by Tim Burton about a young man with multi-bladed appendages?"
-                },
-                {
             "answer": "Brazil",
-                    "category": 6,
+            "category": "6",
             "difficulty": 3,
             "id": 10,
             "question": "Which is the only team to play in every soccer World Cup tournament?"
         },
         {
             "answer": "Uruguay",
-                    "category": 6,
+            "category": "6",
             "difficulty": 4,
             "id": 11,
             "question": "Which country won the first ever soccer World Cup in 1930?"
         },
         {
             "answer": "George Washington Carver",
-                    "category": 4,
+            "category": "4",
             "difficulty": 2,
             "id": 12,
             "question": "Who invented Peanut Butter?"
         },
         {
             "answer": "Lake Victoria",
-                    "category": 3,
+            "category": "3",
             "difficulty": 2,
             "id": 13,
             "question": "What is the largest lake in Africa?"
         },
         {
             "answer": "The Palace of Versailles",
-                    "category": 3,
+            "category": "3",
             "difficulty": 3,
             "id": 14,
             "question": "In which royal palace would you find the Hall of Mirrors?"
+        },
+        {
+            "answer": "Mona Lisa",
+            "category": "2",
+            "difficulty": 3,
+            "id": 17,
+            "question": "La Giaconda is better known as what?"
+        },
+        {
+            "answer": "One",
+            "category": "2",
+            "difficulty": 4,
+            "id": 18,
+            "question": "How many paintings did Van Gogh sell in his lifetime?"
+        },
+        {
+            "answer": "Jackson Pollock",
+            "category": "2",
+            "difficulty": 2,
+            "id": 19,
+            "question": "Which American artist was a pioneer of Abstract Expressionism, and a leading exponent of action painting?"
         }
     ],
     "success": true,
-            "total_questions": 19
+    "total_questions": 21
 }
+        ```

 #### DELETE /questions/\<int:id\>